ahmetakifcetin/CassToolSSH/CONTRIBUTING.md

 # Contributing to CassToolSSH
-First off, thank you for considering contributing to CassMarrow!
-It's people like you that make CassMarrow such a great tool for the self-hosting community.
+First off, thank you for considering contributing to CassToolSSH!
+It's people like you that make CassToolSSH such a great tool for the self-hosting community.

 ## 🌟 How Can I Contribute?